New Points Tested Subclasses from 1 July 2012

 Once you lodge onshore, you would receive a bridging visa allowing you to remain in Australia during processing of your application.

-It appears likely that this bridging visa would have full work rights, but we are awaiting confirmation of this from DIAC.
+It appears likely that this bridging visa would have full work rights, but we are awaiting confirmation of this from the Department of Immigration.

 Including Family Members after Lodgement